mir-am/LightTwinSVM/README.md

 ## Dataset Format
+- **LIBSVM** data files are supported.
+Note that the extension of this file should be '*.libsvm'.
-The file format should be comma separated value (CSV).
-Make sure that your dataset is consistent with the following rules:
+- For **comma separated value (CSV)** file, make sure that your dataset is consistent with the following rules:
 1. First row can be header names.
 (It's optional.)
 2. Frist column should be labels of samples.
 Moreover, labels of positive and negative samples should be 1 and -1, respectively.
 3. All the values in dataset except headernames should be numerical.
 Nominal values are not allowed. <br />
-To help you prepare your dataset and test the program, two datasets are inculded [here](https://github.com/mir-am/LightTwinSVM/tree/master/dataset).
+To help you prepare your dataset and test the program, three datasets are inculded [here](https://github.com/mir-am/LightTwinSVM/tree/master/dataset).

 ## Support
 **Have a question about the software?**<br />